Udo Shrine with Kids: A Family Guide to Miyazaki’s Cliffside Cave Sanctuary (2026)

 Undama luck-stone toss

-The signature kids’ activity at Udo: 5 small clay stones for ¥100, throw them onto a small target rock in the ocean below.
-If you hit, your wish comes true.
-Boys throw left-handed, girls right-handed (custom).
-Kids 4+ love this; it’s safe, non-strenuous, and they keep the souvenirs.
+The signature kids’ activity at Udo: five small clay stones for ¥100, thrown at a target rock in the ocean below.

 • Hours: Same as shrine hours